 Liverpool is a unique city.
 It’s a hustling, bustling, urban melting pot, but there are great swathes of open spaces within easy reach.
-You can be in the thick of it on Bold Street one minute and taking big gulps of fresh air on Crosby Beach the next.
-Summer isn’t cancelled.
-It’s just different.
-It’s still the Liverpool we know and love.
+You can be in the thick of it on Bold Street in the morning and taking big gulps of fresh air on Crosby Beach in the afternoon.
+With the news of another lockdown these precious spaces have never felt so important.
 This year, let’s explore closer to home.
 Experience Liverpool like a tourist – discover the places you’ve always wanted to go and those you didn’t even know existed.

 And we’ve never appreciated having these spaces on our doorstep more than during lockdown.
 They’ve been places to escape to, to exercise in, to lose ourselves and to come together.
 Things are inching back to life again, the food markets, street food, fine dining and rooftop bars will be turning heads, but our love affair with the open-air isn’t over.
 If you’re looking for a dose of the outdoors, here are our favourites.
 Just remember when you leave again, do it without a trace, litter is for losers.

 There are 94 acres of Calderstones Park to explore and it’s a stunner in every season.
 Lazy summer days on the blanket of grass, autumn walks through the sprawling woodland and Japanese and old English gardens are beauties any time of the year.
 Look out for the ancient megaliths that gave the park its name, the Allerton Oak that’s over 500 years old and won European Tree of the Year and even a monument to a WW2 hero dog.
 And when you need a pitstop the refurbished Reader Café has all the coffee and cake you need.